Purism (company): Tablet: Librem 11

 Purism has proposed a 2-in-1 PC, a convertible, hybrid, tablet-to-laptop computer: the Librem 11, sometimes termed Librem 10 or 12.
 It would have an 11-inch touchscreen in an 11.6-inch body with a detachable keyboard, and an optional docking station.
 Development on the device began in April 2016 and was suspended in October 2018 to focus on the Librem 5 smartphone.

+Smartphones

+Liberty Phone

+The Liberty Phone (previously marketed as Librem 5 USA) is a variant of the Librem 5 that also runs PureOS on a quad-core 64-bit SoC, but with increased specifications (4 GB RAM and 128 GB internal storage).